nikhilagastya/Grey_dot_backend/README.md

 - `app.py`: The main entry point of the application.
 It sets up the Flask app and defines the API endpoints.
 - `models.py`: Contains the `Task` class representing a task and the `TaskEncoder` class for JSON serialization of tasks.
-- `database.py`: Handles the connection to the SQLite database and provides helper functions for executing SQL queries.
+- `services.py`: Handles the connection to the SQLite database and provides helper functions for executing SQL queries.
 - `controllers.py`: Defines the functions that handle the API endpoints and interact with the database.
-- `config.py`: Contains configuration variables for the application.
-- `requirements.txt`: Lists the Python dependencies required for the project.
+- `Requirements.txt`: Lists the Python dependencies required for the project.

 **API Endpoints:**